scala/improvement-proposals/content/2022-02-25-pattern-matching-with-named-fields.md

 )
 ```

-This allows us to glace over the details of how pattern matching gets desugared further down the line.
+This allows us to gloss over the details of how pattern matching gets desugared further down the line.

 ## Drawbacks